maswiebe/maswiebe.github.io/assets/moretti/moretti_comment.md

     However, the code makes no such restriction.
     The estimation sample includes inventors with an observation count between 2 and 24, and allows time gaps of any length between observations.

+[^4]: My replication does not exactly match the original Figure 6, because Moretti's cleaning code is unreproducible.
+    It uses many-to-many merges with a nonunique sort order, resulting in a different sample for each run of the code.

-[^4]: In Wiebe (2023) I recode the event study to follow standard practices, but again find null results.
+[^5]: In Wiebe (2023) I recode the event study to follow standard practices.
     I use a constant treatment variable (difference in average cluster size before and after the move) where average post-move size is calculated including year 0; interact the treatment variable with all year indicators; omit $$t-1$$ as a reference year; and restrict the sample to event years \[-5,5\].
+    I find a positive effect, but with a pre-trend.

-[^5]: Since the treatment is continuous, estimators like Sun and Abraham (2021) and Callaway and Sant'Anna (2021) that are defined for binary treatments are not applicable.
+[^6]: Since the treatment is continuous, estimators like Sun and Abraham (2021) and Callaway and Sant'Anna (2021) that are defined for binary treatments are not applicable.

-[^6]: Recall that cluster size for a focal inventor is measured as the number of patents filed that year by other inventors in the same research field and city.
+[^7]: Recall that cluster size for a focal inventor is measured as the number of patents filed that year by other inventors in the same research field and city.

+[^8]: As noted in Footnote 4, Moretti's cleaning code is unreproducible and results in different sample sizes each time.
-[^7]: The sample size in my reproduced regressions is slightly smaller than in Moretti's Table 5.
+    Hence, the sample sizes in my reproduced regressions differ slightly from those in Table 5.
-    My sample size is smaller by 24 observations in Columns 1-3, by 39 observations in Columns 4-5, and by 34 observations in Column 6.

-[^8]: Defining the instrument in levels instead of first-differences produces a significant first stage, but null 2SLS estimates; see Wiebe (2023).
+[^9]: Defining the instrument in levels instead of first-differences produces a significant first stage, but null 2SLS estimates; see Wiebe (2023).